Our "Missing Link" and a Tale of Three Walters

 Walter Hinds of the 1700s, County Cavan, Ireland

-Our research intensified with the discovery of three wills we found in Dublin at the National Archives of Ireland that introduced us to the earlier Walter Hinds (1703-1777) of Corrakane, his brother, John Hinds ( -1767) of Cornaseer, and Walter's eldest son, Ralph Hinds (1741-1794)of Mulhussey, all of County Cavan, Ireland.
+Our research intensified with the discovery of three wills we found in Dublin at the National Archives of Ireland that introduced us to the earlier Walter Hinds (1703-1777) of Corrakane, his brother, John Hinds ( -1767) of Cornaseer, both in County Cavan, Ireland, and Walter's eldest son, Ralph Hinds (1741-1794) of Mulhussey, of County Meath, Ireland.
 The wills were of great help in trying to piece together the families and associates of these three individuals, and eventually led us to the all-important Memorial Deeds and land records that clarified and documented the family and their specific relationships.

 Walter Hinds of Corrakane left a will dated 5 Aug 1777 which named sons, daughters, spouses, nephews, nieces, brothers, sisters and grandchildren.
 His wife's name was Martha and they had five children who were named in his will: Ralph Hinds, John Hinds, William Hinds, Thomas Hinds and Anne Hinds.